 They tied the knot on September 10, 2016 after dating for over a year… and shortly after starting their first brick-and-mortar business together, Precious Pastimes.

 On their honeymoon they “adopted” 10 life-sized dinosaurs.
 The day after they got home, the dinos were delivered.
-They now live in their own “natural” habitat at their store, Toy Box Gifts & Wonder®.
+They lived for two years in their own “natural” habitat at their store, Toy Box Gifts & Wonder®… now closed. 🙁

 Kristen doesn’t often dress up, but when she does it’s as a time-traveling steampunk fairy dinosaur tamer with blue hair:

 Kristen has a Fine Arts degree in… wait for it… Glassblowing… with a Minor in Computer Art and Animation.
 Bet you didn’t see that one coming, did you?
 While she considers the degree fairly “useless” (it was more a formality to go to college than anything, and we all know by now how she feels about being “formal”…), she does exercise her art-ability when she gets to play in her 1700-sq-ft art studio in the back yard… nicknamed The PlaySpace.